The rights of children

 The Youth Criminal Justice Act explains how police, courts, and the correctional system must treat young people age 12 to 17 who are arrested for, charged with, or convicted of a crime under federal laws.

 The most important federal criminal law is the Criminal Code.
 It covers common crimes like shoplifting, breaking and entering, car theft, and assault.
 Other federal laws deal with things like possessing and selling (or trafficking) illegal drugs.

 Provincial laws cover many other crimes, such as drinking under age, trespassing, and breaking traffic laws.

 A young person who is stopped and questioned by the police has the right to remain silent.
 If a young person is arrested or detained, they have the right to legal advice.
 If they are charged with a federal crime, they have the right to a lawyer to represent them.
-For more on the rights of young people charged with a crime, see our information on young people and criminal law (no. 225) and trials involving young people (no. 226).
+For more on the rights of young people charged with a crime, see our information on young people and criminal law and trials involving young people.

 Under many laws, the views of a child must be considered in making decisions affecting them.
 Some laws require the child’s approval.

 Under the Family Law Act, in making an agreement or order about guardianship, parenting arrangements, or contact with a child, the parties and the court must consider the best interests of the child only.
 The law lists the child’s views as one factor that must be considered in determining their best interests, unless it would be inappropriate to consider them.
 Both the age and maturity of a child are important when a court considers a child’s views.

 If a person other than a child’s parent applies to court for an order appointing them as the child’s guardian, the Family Law Act requires the child’s written approval (if they’re age 12 or older).
 The approval is not required if the court is satisfied the appointment is in the best interests of the child.